 Sparring commonly referred to as “rolling” within the BJJ community, and live drilling plays a major role in training and the practitioner’s development.
 BJJ is considered a martial art, a sport, a method of promoting physical fitness and building character, and a way of life.

-The Bujutsu Brazilian Jiu Jitsu program is headed by Professor Mark Christie who is a first degree black belt under Professor John Will.
+The Bujutsu Brazilian Jiu Jitsu program is headed by Brazilian born, Professor Mark William “Buda” Almeida who is a first degree black belt under Professor David Vierira.

 Just like all of the other programs at Bujutsu, our BJJ program provides a safe family friendly environment, we have numerous husband and wife teams training together, and Bujutsu is the only school in the Macarthur Region that has a large representation of ladies in our jiu jitsu program.
-The make up of our jiu jitsu program is testament to the teaching style and culture developed within the BJJ program by Professor Mark Christie.
+The make up of our jiu jitsu program is testament to the teaching style and culture developed within the BJJ program.

 Brazilian Jiu-Jitsu is a martial arts self defence system that focuses on grappling and especially ground fighting.
 The art was derived from the Japanese martial art of Kodokan judo in the early 20th century.

 It teaches that a smaller, weaker person can successfully defend against a bigger, stronger assailant by using leverage and proper technique -most notably by applying joint locks and choke holds to defeat the other person.
 Sparring (commonly referred to as ‘rolling’) and live drilling play a major role in training.